PocketRelay/Server/README.md

   - 📁 main *Main app server*
   - 📁 redirector *Redirector server*
 - 📁 utils *Utilities used throughout the servers and core*
+- 📁 tools *Tools seperate to the server used for compiling things like talk files ahead of time*

 # 📌 EA / BioWare Notice